CrunchyData/pg_tileserv/README.md

 No, you don't have to, you can generate your hexagons dynamically based on the scale of the requested map tiles.

-The first challenge is that a hexagon tile set cannot be perfectly incribed into a powers-of-two square tile set.
+The first challenge is that a hexagon tile set cannot be perfectly inscribed into a powers-of-two square tile set.
 That means that any given tile will contain some odd combination of full and partial hexagons.
-In order for the tile boundaries to match up, we need a hexagon tiling that is uniform over the whole plane, so the first function takes a "hexagon grid coordinate" and generates a hexagon for that coordinate.
+In order for the hexagons that straddle tile boundaries to match up, we need a hexagon tiling that is uniform over the whole plane.

+So, our first function takes a "hexagon grid coordinate" and generates a hexagon for that coordinate.
 The size and location of that hexagon are controlled by the hexagon edge length for this particular tiling.
 ```sql
 -- Given coordinates in the hexagon tiling that has this
 -- edge size, return the built-out hexagon